lyrasis/cspace-converter/docs/CONVERTERS.md

 Each Procedure to be generated using this profile needs an entry
 defining:

-- identifier_field: field used to look this record type up in CollectionSpace
 - identifier: the field in the source data used for identifier_field
 - title: the field in the source data used for the local title